MetinEkren/Puzzled-Skeleton/README.md

 ## License

+All rights reserved.

-This project is licensed under the Apache 2.0 License.
-See [LICENSE](LICENSE.txt) for details.
+This project is provided for viewing purposes only.
+You may not copy, modify, distribute, or use any part of this code
+without explicit written permission from the authors.

 ## Contributing